Concho County, Texas

 Concho County is a county located on the Edwards Plateau in the U.S. state of Texas.
-As of the 2020 census, the population was 3,303.
+At the 2020 census, the population was 3,303.
 Its county seat is Paint Rock.
 The county was founded in 1858 and later organized in 1879.
 It is named for the Concho River.

 History

-Through the 1800s, Paleo-Indians lived in the county and left behind archaeological remains of a burned-rock midden.
-Athabascan-speaking Indians associated with the prehorse Plains culture live in this part of Texas.
-Later native inhabitants include Jumano, Tonkawa, Comanche and Lipan Apache.
+In the 1800s, Paleo-Indians lived in the county and left behind archaeological remains of a burned-rock midden.
+Athabascan-speaking Indians associated with the pre-horse Plains culture live in this part of Texas.
+Later native inhabitants included Jumano, Tonkawa, Comanche and Lipan Apache.

 In 1847, John O. Meusebach sent surveyors into the area.
-In 1849, Robert Simpson Neighbors lead a small expedition through the area.
+In 1849, Robert Simpson Neighbors led a small expedition through the area.

 The Texas Legislature formed Concho County from Bexar County in 1858.

-In 1874, Ranald S. Mackenzie led a campaign to drive out remaining native peoples and established the Mackenzie Trail.
+In 1874, Ranald S. Mackenzie led a campaign to drive out the remaining native peoples and established the Mackenzie Trail.
 The county seat was formally established and named Paint Rock after the nearby pictographs.
 The Eden community was established in 1882.
-In 1909, the community of Lowake community was established.
+In 1909, the community of Lowake was established.

 Railroad development

 Railroads came to the county first in 1910, with the Concho, San Saba and Llano Valley railroad being completed to Paint Rock.
-The Fort Worth and Rio Grande Railway is completed across the southeastern corner of the county in 1911, and the Gulf, Colorado and Santa Fe railroad finished a line to Eden in 1912.
+The Fort Worth and Rio Grande Railway was completed across the southeastern corner of the county in 1911, and the Gulf, Colorado and Santa Fe railroad finished a line to Eden in 1912.

 By 1930, the area had 449 owner-operated farms and 682 tenant-operated farms, of whom 619 were sharecroppers.

 In 1940, Concho County became part of a soil-conservation district.
 In 1985, the Texas Water Commission granted permission to impound 554000 acre.ft of water on the Colorado River at Stacy, to create the O. H. Ivie Reservoir.

-As of 1988, Concho County was the leading sheep-producing county in Texas.
+In 1988, Concho County was the leading sheep-producing county in Texas.